-ING U.S. (which is changing its name to Voya Financial) steers the American voyages of Dutch financial services firm ING Groep.
+Voya Financial (formerly ING U.S.) helps to steer the financial voyages of many Americans.
 It offers retirement, investment, and insurance (mostly life) services to 13 million individual and corporate customers.
 Retirement products include IRAs, brokerage accounts, and annuities.
-The ING U.S. investment management division offers international and domestic equity, fixed-income, and multi-asset products.
+Its investment management division offers international and domestic equity, fixed-income, and multi-asset products.
 Insurance covers individual, term, and universal life, as well as employee benefits (stop loss, group life, disability), which it sells to midsized and large companies.
-Formed in 1999, the company completed an IPO in 2013 with ING retaining a majority stake.
+Formed in 1999, the company had $466 billion in total assets under management and administration in mid 2016.

-ING U.S. plans to use its IPO proceeds to pay down debt in conjunction with its recapitalization plan.
-The public offering was part of parent ING Groep's plan to separate its banking and insurance businesses as it sells and spins off various units from the Netherlands to Macao (and works to repay government bailout funds).
+'s plan to separate its banking and insurance businesses as it sells and spins off various units from the Netherlands to Macao (and worked to repay government bailout funds).
 ING U.S. filed its IPO registration statement in late 2012 (with a placemark value of $100 million) and completed the IPO in May 2013.
 The offering of shares raised about $1.3 billion, with ING U.S. reporting proceeds of about $600 million (remaining proceeds of about $700 million went to the parent organization and were used to pay group debt).
-ING plans to gradually reduce its stake in ING U.S. through future share offerings.
-It will also eventually rename the division as Voya Financial to reflect the subsidiary's voyage towards independence.
+ING gradually reduced its stake in the company, exiting its investment in early 2015.
+It also renamed the division as Voya Financial to reflect the unit's voyage towards independence.